Montana License Plate Lookup

 Add a header to begin generating the table of contents

-Montana requires that license plates be displayed on the front and rear of the vehicle.
-If you're not currently with your vehicle, you can find the plate number on important documents, such as the vehicle's registration card.
+Montana requires a vehicle's license plates to be displayed on the front and rear of the vehicle.
+You can also find the plate number on important documents, such as the vehicle's registration card.

 Montana registration card sample